2018 ICPA WA Council

 Tash lives 20km from Marble Bar on a small property.
 Together with her husband Seton, they run a Fencing and Native Seed Supply business.

-Tash has 3 children who are all currently attending boarding school in Perth, with her eldest in Year 12.
+Tash has 3 children who are all currently attending boarding school and University.
 Tash was Home Tutor to her children whilst they attended Port Hedland School of the Air before heading to boarding school.

 Tash is looking forward to continuing the hard work of WA State Council and working with such a talented and vibrant group of ladies.